rob-blackbourn/JetBlack.Diagnostics/README.md

 operation.
 They need to be registered before use; and in the case of composite counters we must ensure the counter and base are registered consequtively and in order.

-An example of this is the integer average timeer.
+An example of this is the integer average timer.
 It consists of a numerator of [type](https://msdn.microsoft.com/en-us/library/system.diagnostics.performancecountertype.aspx)
 `AverageCouter32` and a denominator of `AverageBase`.
-The average time is achieved by incrementing tyhe numerator by the elapsed ticks, and the denominator by one.
+The average time is achieved by incrementing the numerator by the elapsed ticks, and the denominator by one.
 When registered we must ensure that the numerator is created before the denominator which must immediately succeed it.